burakani/burakani/README.md

 ### Hi there, I'm Burak 👋

-- ⚡ I'm a senior software engineering student in Istanbul, Turkey.
+- ⚡ I'm a Junior Software Engineer in Istanbul, Turkey currently
 - 🌱 I’m currently learning everything.

 ### Connect with me: